amoweolubusayo/amoweolubusayo/README.md

 **Talking about Personal Stuffs:**
 - 👨🏽‍💻 Currently work as a .NET Engineer(SRE)
-- 👨🏽‍💻 Msc Fintech(with distinction) from a UK university.
-Thesis - Integrating Zero-Knowledge in Fintech applications
+- 👨🏽‍💻 Msc Fintech(with distinction) from Teeside university, United Kingdom.
+Thesis - Integrating Zero-Knowledge Proofs in Fintech applications
 - 🌱 I’m currently learning and contributing to everything OS;
 - 💬 Ask me about anything, I am happy to help;
 - I love hackathons and tech events.